-I'm a 33 year old physicist, originally from Pennsylvania and currently living in Delaware.
-I have a background in physics and computer science, and my current research primarily involves fluorescence microscopy, biophysics, and single-molecules.
+I'm a 34 year old physicist, back in my home state of Pennsylvania after a circuitous career path around the country.
+I have a background in physics and computer science, and my research interests primarily involve fluorescence microscopy, biophysics, and single-molecules.

 My wife Claudia and I have a 5 year old son named Leo.
-He's a colorful and bright kid who loves cars, trains, computers, and running really fast.
+He's a colorful and bright kid who loves computers, drawing, building things, and running really fast.